ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis/README.md

 ## Challenge Steps
 1. Data Download:
-Download the image data from [Training Data](https://drive.google.com/drive/folders/1tLrE2akKF_bZ9pQby3_rtsgCmlzKe7f-?usp=sharing) and extra images from [Extra Training Data](https://kondata.uni-konstanz.de/radar/de/dataset/xhEhklsaJUpbRLnY.EmbryoNet_Training-data%253A%2BWT).
+Download the image data from [Training Data](https://drive.google.com/drive/folders/1tLrE2akKF_bZ9pQby3_rtsgCmlzKe7f-?usp=sharing) (extra images can be downloaded from [Extra Training Data](https://kondata.uni-konstanz.de/radar/de/dataset/xhEhklsaJUpbRLnY.EmbryoNet_Training-data%253A%2BWT)).
 Use as many images as needed for algorithm development.
 The images (tif, png or jpg) are located in the subfolders '../images'

 2. Data Visualization: